 Dublin, located on the Eastern side of Ireland, is the capital of a country that is known for its difficult history, natural beauty and welcoming charm.
-In recent years, Dublin has gone from a quaint stop on a tour to a tourism hub that caters to the tastes and desires of higher end clientele.
+In recent years, Dublin has gone from a quaint stop on a tour to a tourism hub that caters to the tastes and desires of higher-end clientele.

-Visit Dublin Castle, built on the site of a 13th century Viking settlement.
-For much of its history it was an English headquarters.
+Visit Dublin Castle, built on the site of a 13th-century Viking settlement.
+For much of its history, it was an English headquarters.
 In 1922 it became an Irish government complex.
 Visitors can take tours throughout the day.

 Places to Stay in Dublin

-Visitors looking for stately elegance in the heart of the city need look no further than the Fitzwilliam Hotel.
-Their rooms boast a contemporary design with splashes of vibrant color throughout.
+Visitors looking for stately elegance in the heart of the city need to look no further than the Fitzwilliam Hotel.
+Their rooms boast a contemporary design with splashes of vibrant colour throughout.
 Their location is second to none with St. Stephen's green on one side and Grafton Street on the other.

 Intercontinental Hotel Dublin